SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 ## Comparing "modern" team sites and "modern" communication sites
 Before digging into the details about how to provision "modern" sites, let's discuss a little bit about the two main flavors available: team sites, and communication sites.

 A "modern" team site is a place where a group of people can work together, collaborate, share documents and messages.
-Every "modern" team site has a backing Office 365 Group, in order to improve the overall collaboration experience.
-In fact, thanks to the Office 365 Group, members of the team can benefit of services like Planner, a shared Calendar, a shared OneDrive for Business storage, custom Office 365 connectors, etc.
+Every "modern" team site has a backing Office 365 group, in order to improve the overall collaboration experience.
+In fact, thanks to the Office 365 group, members of the team can benefit of services like Planner, a shared Calendar, a shared OneDrive for Business storage, custom Office 365 connectors, etc.
 In a "modern" team site, typically the members can contribute to the content (read/write).
-Moreover, the Office 365 Group backing a "modern" team site can be private or public, and by default it is public.
+Moreover, the Office 365 group backing a "modern" team site can be private or public, and by default it is public.

 A "modern" communication site is a place where you can share news, showcase a story, broadcast a message.
 The idea of a communication site is to have few editors that create and maintain the content, and a wide audience that consumes that content.
-However, a communication site does not have a backing Office 365 Group.
+However, a communication site does not have a backing Office 365 group.
 Users can access the target communication site with the well-known set of permissions of any other SharePoint site, and by default every communication site is private.

 Thus, if you have to create a site for team collaboration, most likely the "modern" team site is the right choice.
 On the contrary, if you want to communicate something to a broad set of people, probably the communication site is your best choice.